ngenovictor/gis_exercise/4/README.md

 c.
 Union
 This will result in a shapefile with 3 features. ie the circle without the overlap area, the triangle without the overlap area, the overlap area

+Find attached shapefiles/geopackages with details of above findings